matzsoft/adventofcode/tools/adventOfCode/README.md

 # adventOfCode

 **adventOfCode** is a tool for helping with the developtment of solutions to [Advent of Code](https://adventofcode.com) problems using the [Swift Package Manager](https://swift.org/package-manager).
-It facilitates the creation of new problem solutions, working with them in Xcode, and maintaining code that is common to many solutions in a "library".
+It facilitates the creation of new problem solutions, working with them in Xcode, and maintaining code that is common to many solutions in a `Library`.

 ## Overall Directory Structure